ISAITB/docs-itb-ta/source/exportimport/index.rst

 The displayed items are organised in **groups** and individual **data items**.
 The groups provide an overview of the type of data as well as the count of individual data items.
-Data items on the other hand represent each a processing action that will take place on specific data, and correspond to the result of the import taking into account data from the archive as well as existing data in the test bed.
+Data items on the other hand represent each a processing action that will take place on specific data, and correspond to the result of the import taking into account data from the archive as well as existing data in the Test Bed.

 .. figure:: ../screenshots/admin_import_community_review_group.png
   :align: center